Controlling Hong-Ou-Mandel antibunching via parity governed local spectral shaping of biphoton states: Hong-Ou-Mandel antibunching

 Thus, the integral that enters the probability expressions given by Eqs.~\eqref{eq:eq2.1.11} and~\eqref{eq:eq2.1.12}

 can be used as a quantifier of the degree of symmetry with respect to frequency permutations.

-This parameter, that will be referred to as the symmetry degree, ranges from $-1$ to $1$ and provides an alternative way to describe the antibunching effect.
-An analogous parameter to characterize two-photon coincidence events was introduced, for example, in \cite{Descamps2025}.
-Specifically, $D_S$ is positive (negative) when $P_{2c}<0.5$ ($P_{2c}>0.5$) and equals zero at $P_{2c}=0.5$.
+This parameter, which will be referred to as the symmetry degree, ranges from $-1$ to $1$ and provides an alternative way to describe the antibunching effect.
+Specifically, $D_S$ is positive (negative) when $P_{2c}<1/2$ ($P_{2c}>1/2$) and equals zero at $P_{2c}=1/2$.
 In this framework, the biphoton spectral function must exhibit a negative symmetry degree to observe the antibunching effect.
 For simplicity and convenience, in our subsequent analysis, we will use the symmetry degree parameter $D_S$ instead of $P_{2c}$.

 In the next sections, we inquire more closely into the structural conditions on the biphoton JSA necessary to produce negative values of $D_S$ and examine how these conditions are connected to the degree and structure of quantum entanglement within the biphoton state.